page_title_detailed

 The LD flap is often used in delayed reconstruction after radiation.

-Disadvantages of tissue reconstruction & things to consider
+Risks of tissue reconstruction & things to consider

-Tissue flap surgeries leave scars where tissue was taken, as well as a scar on the reconstructed breast.
+• Scars: Tissue flap surgeries leave scars where tissue was taken, as well as a scar on the reconstructed breast.
 These scars don’t go away, although they do lessen over time.

-Tissue-based reconstructions create a small risk for necrosis, or death of tissue that forms lumps of fat in the breast.
+• Tissue necrosis: Tissue-based reconstructions create a small risk for necrosis, or death of tissue that forms lumps of fat in the breast.
 Necrosis may occur right after microsurgery if the blood vessels develop clots in them.

-To be successful, flap procedures need your body’s blood vessels to be healthy so that blood can get to the reconstructed breast or breasts.
+It's also important to know that tissue flap procedures require your body’s blood vessels to be healthy so that blood can get to the reconstructed breast or breasts.
 Some situations shrink or reduce blood vessels.
-These include smoking, uncontrolled diabetes, poor circulation and connective tissue disease.
-If you have these conditions, talk with your doctor about the risks and benefits of tissue reconstruction.
+These include:

 related_resources_article_carousel